eobrain/webhome/extra/covidgrowth/world.md

 <script src="data.js" defer></script>
 <script src="world.js" type="module"></script>

-# COVID-19 Mortality Rates in Each Country
+# World COVID-19 Mortality Rates in Each Country

 The graphs below show the annualized mortality rates of the COVID deaths, so for example a value of 1% is the percentage of the country's population that would die of COVID if that daily death rate were to be sustained for a year.